Business

 Burger Franchise With the Highest Revenue: McDonald’s

-The first fast-casual restaurant chain on our list will probably not surprise you.
-McDonald’s is the highest revenue-generating burger restaurant and easily one of the best franchises to own.
-Each McDonald’s makes, on average, $2.8M a year in revenue.
-This is despite having over 13,000 locations across the country.
-According to the company, they sell 7.5 burgers every single second!
+The first fast-casual restaurant chain on our list likely won’t surprise you.
+McDonald’s generates the highest revenue among burger restaurants and ranks as one of the best franchises to own.
+Each McDonald’s location averages $2.8M annually in revenue despite having over 13,000 locations nationwide.
+According to company data, they sell 7.5 burgers every second!

-McDonald’s is known for its signature burgers, from veggie burgers and chicken burgers to chicken sandwiches.
-However, they do not serve turkey burgers and hot dogs.
-McDonald’s founder Ray Kroc prohibited the company from selling hot dogs, even if other fast food restaurants serve it because of potential demand.
+McDonald’s offers signature burgers ranging from veggie and chicken options to chicken sandwiches.
+However, they don’t serve turkey burgers or hot dogs.
+Founder Ray Kroc banned hot dog sales, even when other fast food chains offer them due to consumer demand.

 Important Info